Private student loans

 Don’t borrow more than you need.
 Some lenders require the school to approve or certify your private student loan amount to help you avoid borrowing more than you need.
 That’s a smart idea.
 Borrow only for the cost of tuition and related expenses so that your payments are manageable when you finish school.

 Consider finding a cosigner.
-You may benefit from having a cosigner especially if you’re an undergraduate or a student without a steady income or credit history.
+You may benefit from having a cosigner especially if you're an undergraduate or a student without a credit history.
 If a parent or other creditworthy individual cosigns the private student loan with you, it may give you a better chance of approval.

 Talk it over.
 Ask your counselor, or anyone else you trust, to learn more about the process of taking out student loans to pay for college.